rschristopher/rschristopher.github.io/src/index.md

  saint of travelers and Bitcoiners.
-While revisionists like to say I am an ordinary man, arrogantly proclaiming dog-headed creatures don't actually exist and that it was all just a translation error or a myth -- no, *I am* a dog-headed giant;
+While revisionists like to say I am an ordinary man, arrogantly proclaiming that dog-headed creatures never actually existed and that it was all just a translation error or worse a myth -- no, *I am* a dog-headed giant;
-a monster from beyond the fringes, haunting the marginalia of your world.
+a monster from beyond the fringes, haunting the marginalia of your ancient world.
 And yet, in my pursuit of power,
- I found salvation.
+ I instead found salvation.

 And now I help travelers and
  Bitcoiners find their way.